nomike/parametric-filament-spool-desiccant-tube/README.md

 The rendering performance in OpenSCAD is terrible.
 Rendering one type can easily take an hour or more.
-However. newer versions of OpenSCAD have a new "manifold" backend, which cuts rendering time down to a fraction of a second.
+However. newer versions of OpenSCAD have a new "manifold" backend, which cuts rendering time down to a few seconds.

 Unfortunately there hasn't been a release of OpenSCAD since 2021, so you have to get the source from github and compile it yourself.